 - transportation, when other sources are not available

-- payments to services providers such as landlord, doctors and utilities
+- payments to service providers such as landlord, doctors and utilities

 - assisting with the set-up of services and independent living